 When connected via their TRRS cable plugged directly into the Xbox One controller jack, you can receive audio and microphone support.

 The Microsoft Surface Headphones 2 are the next generation of the Microsoft Surface Wireless Headphones.
 They're almost identical both in looks and performance to their predecessor as they've kept the same comfortable design with easy-to-use controls.
 However, they now support Bluetooth 5.0 and use an aptX codec.
 They have a great, adjustable active noise cancelling feature but it isn't enough for them to stand out from the rest of the pack, especially since, at their price-point, their main competitors are the better ANC performing Bose QuietComfort 35 II/QC35 II Wireless 2018 or the Sony WH-1000XM3 Wireless.
-Check out our recommendations for the best active noise cancelling headphones, the best wireless Bluetooth headphones, and the best office headphones.

 The Microsoft Surface Headphones 2 Wireless are the second generation of the Microsoft Surface Wireless Headphones and are alike in looks and performance except for two small updates.
 The second-gen are now on Bluetooth version 5.0 and they support the aptX codec.
 While both headphones have an adjustable active noise cancelling feature, the first-gen can block out slightly more noise.
 They're also a bit more consistent among different users or reseats.
 However, their battery life is slightly shorter than the second-gen's 16-hour continuous playback time.